Dissipative particle systems on expanders: Poissonised lonely walkers

 We note that the initial distribution of particles is stationary under these dynamics: at any time there are $\Po(1.1)$ particles at each vertex independently.
 This follows from two well-known properties of Poisson variables, used henceforth without further comment: \begin{enumerate}[nosep] \item (Combining) If $X,Y$ are independent Poissons then $X+Y$ is Poisson. \item (Splitting) If $X$ is Poisson and $Y \sim \operatorname{Bin}(X,p)$ then $Y$ is Poisson. \end{enumerate} Before starting the proof, we record a tail bound for Poisson variables from \cite{Poisson}:

 \begin{proof}[Proof of Theorem \ref{thm:no-meeting}] Let $G$ be a regular graph on $n$ vertices.
+Consider $n$ independent random walks, starting from stationarity, running for $N':=0.1n\log n$ discrete time steps, with one walk moving at each time step.

+We attempt to couple this system to a subset of the particles of the Poissonised model described above, as follows.
+First, if the Poissonised model has at least $n$ particles, select $n$ of these particles uniformly at random, and independently of their movement.
+Then, for each time interval, order the movements occurring in that interval uniformly at random.
+Now divide into time steps such that exactly one selected particle moves in each time step.
+Provided the $n$ selected particles move at least $N'$ times in the $N$ time intervals, we can couple the particles of the original process to the selected particles from the Poissonised model so that they follow the same movements for the first $N'$ time steps of the latter.
+This coupling succeeds provided it is possible to select $n$ particles, and these made at least $N'$ movements in $N$ time intervals, both of which happen with high probability.

-Consider $n$ independent random walks, starting from stationarity, running for time $0.1n\log n$, with one walk moving at each time step.
-We couple this system to the Poissonised model by choosing a random subset of its $n$ particles and ordering its movements within each time step randomly.
-This coupling succeeds provided that the Poissonised model has at least $n$ particles and that $n$ randomly chosen particles have at least $0.1n\log n$ total movements, both of which happen with high probability.
-It suffices to show that the Poissonised model with high probability has $\Omega(n^{3/4})$ particles that have never met another particle, as then with high probability $\Omega(n^{3/4})$ of these particles correspond to walks in the original system that have never met any other walk.
+It suffices to show that the Poissonised model with high probability has $\Omega(n^{3/4})$ particles that have never met another particle, as then with high probability $\Omega(n^{3/4})$ of these were selected, and correspond to walks in the original system that have never met any other walk.

-For a given particle, we define the set of vertices \emph{visited} at time $t$ to consist of every vertex that is the start or end of a step it makes at time $t$, including the vertices occupied immediately before and after $t$.
-We say that two particles \textit{collide strongly} at time $t$ if they are at the same vertex immediately after $t$.
-We say that they \textit{collide weakly} at $t$ if they do not collide strongly ever, but their sets of vertices visited at time $t$ intersect.
-For two particles to collide weakly, one of the following must occur: \begin{itemize}[nosep] \item both particles move more than once at time $t$; \item one particle moves more than once at time $t$, visiting a vertex occupied by the other particle immediately before or after time $t$; \item both particles move exactly once, with the departure vertex of one being the arrival vertex of the other. \end{itemize}
+For each particle and time interval of the Poissonised model, we define the vertices visited by that particle in that interval to consist of the vertex occupied by that particle at the start of that interval together every vertex that is the end of a step taken by that particle during that interval, if any.

+We say that two particles of the Poissonised model \textit{collide strongly} if they are at the same vertex at some integer time (\ie at the start or end of some time interval).
+We say that they \textit{collide weakly} if they do not collide strongly, but there is some vertex visited by both particles in the same time interval.
+For two particles to collide weakly, one of the following must occur in some time interval: \begin{itemize}[nosep] \item both particles move more than once; \item one particle moves more than once, visiting a vertex occupied by the other particle at the start or end of the interval; \item both particles move exactly once, with the departure vertex of one being the arrival vertex of the other. \end{itemize}